 As always, please don’t hesitate to contact us to schedule a repair or to talk more about the importance of getting regular maintenance for your gas furnace heating system!

 In addition to noticing that your furnace isn’t turning on or off properly, you may also detect an unusual noise.
 This is often a sign of a broken belt or motor.
 You may also identify a strange smell.
-These can be signs that you need to fix your gas furnace immediately.
+These can be signs that you need immediate gas furnace repairs.
 If this is the case, just call Heritage!
-Our trained technicians are ready to serve you.
+Our trained technicians are ready to help.

 We repair a variety of heating system brands including: